Proprixia/redditCharFreqDownloader/README.md

 + "tokenFile": The path of a JSON file containing the downloaded token for the program.
 + "loginFile": The path of a JSON file containing the login information (username, password, and user-agent) for your bot.

+In addition, configure the following options:
++ "maxPostsPerSubreddit": The maximum number of posts the program will read from an individual subreddit.
++ "maxCommentsPerPost": The maximum number of comments the program will download from an individual post (if zero, this is unlmited).

 Finish creating the necessary files to run the program, as written in your config file.

 Next, import and setup the required libraries.
 These are [json-c](https://github.com/json-c/json-c) and [libcurl](https://curl.se/libcurl).
 These libraries are crucial to use the program.